daanvdsanden/kubernetes-the-hard-way/docs/03-compute-resources.md

 ### Kubernetes Controllers

-Create three compute instances which will host the Kubernetes control plane:
+The following lines describe the compute instances which will host the Kubernetes control plane:

 ```ruby
   (0..2).each do |i|